Dietetics & Nutrition

 If you need to adjust your diet because of food allergies or intolerances, boost energy or performance, or to help prevent or treat a medical condition, a dietitian can help you.

-We have three highly skilled dietitians at First Light Healthcare.
+We have two highly skilled dietitians at First Light Healthcare.

 Anna Millichamp, our paediatric dietitian, can provide expert dietary and nutritional care for infants, children, mothers and their families.
 Anna combines evidence-based nutritional therapy with sensitive and effective counselling and education to reduce the stress and anxiety surrounding eating problems whilst obtaining successful outcomes.